superluminar-io/serverless-workshop/docs/static-hosting.md

 ## In this lab …

-- Learn how to deploy static websites (or single page applications) with AWS
+- Learn how to deploy your new beautiful static notes app (or single page applications) with AWS
-- Learn how to pass environment variables to the frontend application
+- Learn how to pass environment variables to your frontend application

 ## Frontend Application